rurounigit/hootspot/README.md

 *   **Advanced Rhetorical Analysis**: Leverages a comprehensive, built-in **"Analyst's Lexicon"** to detect over 20 distinct patterns of manipulation, from simple guilt-tripping to complex socio-political rhetoric.
 *   **📊 Visual Manipulation Profile**: Instantly understand the nature of the text with a dynamic radar chart that visualizes the frequency and categories of detected manipulative tactics.
 *   **📝 Detailed, Actionable Reports**: Provides a multi-faceted report including an AI-generated summary, color-coded highlights in the source text, and detailed explanations for each detected pattern.
+*   **Seamless Context Menu Integration**: Right-click any selected text on a webpage to instantly send it to the HootSpot side panel.
+Choose to simply copy the text or to trigger an immediate analysis, streamlining your workflow.
 *   **⚙️ Privacy-Focused & Customizable**: Your API key and custom settings are stored securely and locally in your browser.
 Configure your experience by setting a custom character limit for analysis to manage API usage.
 *   **Multi-language Support**: The user interface is available in English, German, French, and Spanish out of the box.
 *   **🤖 AI-Powered Language Management**: A unique feature that allows you to use the AI to translate the extension's entire interface into any language.
 Simply provide a language code (e.g., "it" for Italian), and the AI handles the rest.
-*   **Seamless Integration**: Works as a Chrome Side Panel for easy access while you browse the web.

 ## 📸 Demo

-*(To be replaced with an actual demo GIF)*
+*(A demo GIF will be added here, showing a user selecting text on a news article, right-clicking to send it to HootSpot, and then reviewing the visual profile chart and detailed report in the side panel.)*

 ## 🔬 How It Works

 The core of HootSpot is the **`ANALYST_LEXICON`**, a detailed, multi-section prompt that provides the AI with a framework for understanding manipulative language.
 This lexicon is an integral part of the system prompt sent to the Google Gemini API.

-1. When you submit a text for analysis, the extension sends it to the Google Gemini API along with the system prompt.
+1. When you submit a text for analysis (either by right-clicking or pasting), the extension sends it to the Google Gemini API along with the system prompt.
 2. This instructs the AI to act as an expert in linguistics, psychology, and rhetoric, and to use the lexicon to find matching patterns in your text.
 3. The Gemini API returns a structured JSON response containing the analysis.
 4. The extension parses this JSON and renders an interactive, multi-part report in the side panel, including the summary, visual chart, and highlighted text.